Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions.md

 The tab has two parts.
 The first part is the search text field that can search MS Subscriptions inside the DataGrid checking the values of the Friendly Name property.
-The second part is The MS Subscription DataGrid that has seven columns.
+The second part is The MS Subscription DataGrid.
 The DataGrid allows editing properties inside rows.
 DataGrid has pagination enabled and shows 10 rows per page.

+DataGrid has seven columns:
-The first column is Friendly Name.
-This property cannot be edited inside DataGrid.
+- Friendly Name - This property cannot be edited inside DataGrid.
 It contains a link if the MS Subscription has additional editing options and will redirect the user to another page where he can make further changes to the MS Subscription.
-The second column is Offer Name.
-The property cannot be edited.
+- Offer Name - The property cannot be edited.
-The third column is Auto Renewal.
-The column uses a Checkbox component that the user can edit.
+- Auto Renewal - The column uses a Checkbox component that the user can edit.
-The fourth column is Status.
-The property cannot be edited.
+- Status - The property cannot be edited.
-The fifth column is Quantity.
-This property can be edited.
+- Quantity - This property can be edited.
-The sixth column is Billing Cycle.
-The property cannot be edited.
+- Billing Cycle - The property cannot be edited.
-The seventh column is Action.
-It contains the Update button that will save the changes the user makes inside the row.
+- Action - It contains the Update button that will save the changes the user makes inside the row.

 #### Software